tylerbrazier/notes/brotips.md

 worked for.
 There's a tradeoff between satisfaction now vs later.
 Delayed gratification also tends to come with the bonus of "I feel good about myself";
 instant gratification tends to result in feelings of guilt.

+When you breakup with someone, it's best to bite the bullet and disconnect from that person as much as possible.
+A relationship is like Velcro and the fewer ties you have to that person the easier it will be separate from them.
+Avoid talking with that person, delete all of your pictures together, get rid of their gifts to you, and stop following them on social media.
+The fewer reminders you have of that person, the easier it will be to move forward.